-Additionally, if homeowners desire non-health and safety repairs over the grant maximum amount will be required to contribute the additional amount to the City in order to complete the Rehabilitation project.
+Additionally, if homeowners desire non-health and safety repairs over the grant maximum amount will be required to contribute the additional amount to the city treasurer's, in order to complete the Rehabilitation project.

 Due to popularity of the program, an interest list registration requirement has been implemented to maintain accurate and efficient records of program resident interest.
-All applicants must register through the city's website.
-The registration opportunity is twice a year based on funding availability.
-Only 75 names will be placed on the interest list at each opening.
+All applicants must register through the city's website currently; however staff is working another alternative to assist homeowners to apply for the program more productively.
+The registration opportunity is twice a year mid-January any July based on funding availability.
+Only 50 names will be placed on the interest list at each opening.